mikanmarusan/omniauth-yahoojp/README.md

 ## Advanced Parameters

-You can also set :display, :prompt, :bail parameter to specify behavior of sign-in and permission page.
+You can also set :display, :prompt, :scope, :bail parameter to specify behavior of sign-in and permission page.
 More info on [YConnect](http://developer.yahoo.co.jp/yconnect/).

 ## License